asoglovo/learnings/vue-devtools-extension.md

 }
 ```

+We can analyze what this interface is used for later.

 ## How Vue Devtools Injects Itself

+Having understood how Vue allows an external tool to hook into its internals for debugging purposes, I'll work on understanding how the official devtools actually set the `__VUE_DEVTOOLS_GLOBAL_HOOK__` variable with an implementation of the `DevtoolsHook` interface.

-On _packages/app-backend-core/src/hook.ts_, the function `installHook` does the trick.
+On _packages/app-backend-core/src/hook.ts_, the function [`installHook`](https://github.com/vuejs/devtools/blob/main/packages/app-backend-core/src/hook.ts#L11) does the trick.
 But, there is a caveat:

 ```ts